Building Regulations for Chimney Installations

 Any work that affects an existing chimney (including installation of a stove or flue liner) or creates a new chimney is considered building work and sofalls withing the remit of the building regulations department of the local authority.

-Yes.
-Most of our customers fit their stove and or flue liner themselves.
 You do not have to use a professional installer.
 If installing the stove into an existing fireplace/chimney and not using a new chimney liner then the installation is very straightforward for a person with average DIY skills.
-Installing a flexible chimney liner or complete twinwall system is a larger job and may involve ladders or scaffolding if external access to your roof is needed, but is still technically straightforward, no specialist knowledge or skills are required.
+Installing a flexible chimney liner or complete twinwall system is a larger job and may involve ladders or scaffolding if external access to your roof is needed, but is still technically straightforward, so no specialist knowledge or skills are required.

-If you complete the work yourself then the local council Building Control should be informed and they can then inspect the work on completion to sign it off.
-Alternatively if the work is done by an installer who is accredited by one of the relevent Competent Persons schemes such as HETAS then they can sign off their work and provide you with a certificate.
+If you complete the work yourself then the local council building control should be informed and they can then inspect the work on completion to sign it off.
+Alternatively, if the work is done by an installer who is accredited by one of the relevant Competent Person Schemes such as HETAS then they can sign off their work and provide you with a certificate.

-No, not normally.
+This is not normally required.
 Installation of a stove and/or new flue system would not usually have anything to do with the local planning authority.
-If your propety is a Listed Building then permission may or may not be required.
-If you intend your new flue pipework to run up the outside of an external wall then depending on the position (e.g. side or front of house) you may need to check with the local Planning Department.
+If your property is a listed building then permission may or may not be required.
+If you intend your new flue pipework to run up the outside of an external wall then depending on the position (e.g. side or front of house) you may need to check with the local authority planning department.

 Do I need to line my existing chimney?

-Older houses will normally just be exposed brick inside - it is not a legal requirement to line these older chimneys unless they are leaking, but there are often advantages to lining such as increased draw, piece of mind of having a sealed system top to bottom, reduced risk of chimney fire or leakage etc.
+Older houses will normally just be exposed brick inside - it is not a legal requirement to line these older chimneys unless they are leaking, but there are often advantages to lining such as increased draw, peace of mind of having a sealed system top to bottom, and reduced risk of a chimney fire or leakage etc.